Koyoinu/VRC-United-moderation-Ban-Kick-on-sight/README.md

 This list was created on 4/24/2023 and was updated 4/26/2023

-the reason why this list was created is because the Furhub staff are known to not like Curtain groups of vrchat like Fatality, Shadow fox den, shaderXR and so on they are also known to stalk people they dont like in other worlds and these people are apart of a bigger group called United moderation of VR while the concept is good it is maintained by power hungry indivisuals that also break vrchats guidelines of the udon moderation tool that you can find here
+the reason why this list was created is because the United Moderation staff are known to not like Curtain groups of vrchat like Fatality, Shadow fox den, shaderXR and so on they are also known to stalk people they dont like in other worlds and these people are apart of a bigger group called United moderation of VR while the concept is good it is maintained by power hungry indivisuals that also break vrchats guidelines of the udon moderation tool that you can find here

 https://docs.vrchat.com/docs/udon-moderation-tool-guidelines